wprender/cloudbreak-docs/docs/aws.md

 ```
 securitygroup create --name my-security-group --description "sample description" --rules 0.0.0.0/0:tcp:443,8080,9090;10.0.33.0/24:tcp:1234,1235
 ```

+If `--publicInAccount` is true, all the users belonging to your account will be able to use this template to create clusters, but cannot delete it.

 >**NOTE** The security groups are created on AWS only after the cluster provisioning starts with the selected security group template.